 Approximately 70 percent of the population falls within one of these categories, but if you’re one of them, hope is not lost.
 That’s because regardless of your type, you can change — by taking just a few simple steps.

-First, it’s important to determine whether you fall into one of the three categories Dattner and Hogan identified.
-You might know immediately by reviewing the descriptions of the types above.
-If not, there are several methods of assessing how you handle failure.
+First, it’s important to consider whether you would be included in one of the three categories listed above.
+You might know immediately by reviewing the descriptions of the types.
+If not, there are several methods to assist in assessing how you handle failure.

-Although the Myers Briggs Type Indicator is probably the best known, other tests have more empirical support.
-One is the Big Five, which measures openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism as well as numerous subfactors.
-The Big Five can illuminate how you address failure in yourself and others.
+The Big Five measures openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism as well as numerous subfactors.
+The Big Five can illuminate how you deal with failure within yourself and with others.
 “You may find that you score high on the achievement-striving subfactor of the conscientiousness dimension, indicating that you may become easily distressed if you don’t meet ambitious goals,” the psychologists write in a Harvard Business Review article.
 “Or you might score high on the anger subfactor of neuroticism, suggesting a tendency to disproportionately fault others for minor errors and to exaggerate their gravity.”

 Executive coaching can help you identify and address blind spots, self-sabotaging behavior and other issues — even deep psychological issues — in regard to failure.
-Everyone can undertake and benefit from this sort of reflection.
+That sort of reflection benefits everyone, especially anyone who leads others.

 Be politically aware

 Once you’ve identified your type, it’s important to find the best way to approach style of blame within your specific organization, department, and role — what’s called political awareness.
-“Whereas self-awareness helps you understand what messages you’re sending, political awareness helps you understand what messages others are receiving,” Dattner and Hogan write.
-“It requires that you know how your organization defines, explains, assigns responsibility for, and attempts to remedy failure.”
+Self-awareness is about understanding the messages you send, but political awareness is about discerning what messages are being received.

-For example, consider a newly appointed chief operating officer (COO) who was asked to lead a task force to identify inefficient processes and make recommendations for improvements.
-Busy with his day-to-day work, the COO let his task force fall behind.
-At a meeting to discuss his progress, however, the COO didn’t mention the missed deadlines; he simply described his task force’s activities.
+For example, consider a newly appointed chief operating officer (COO) who was tasked with leading an investigation into inefficient processes and making recommendations for improvements.
+When he became overwhelmed with his daily tasks, the COO let his investigation fall behind.
+At a progress meeting, however, the COO didn’t mention the missed deadlines; he simply reported on the few action items that were completed.
 That, to the COO, seemed appropriate, as past positions had taught him to hide his shortcomings.
-In his new role, however, this behavior was viewed as impunitive; leaders were expected to acknowledge failures as a means of showing their commitment to improving.
+In his new role, however, this behavior was viewed as impunitive; leaders were expected to acknowledge failures as a means of bring transparent and demonstrating their commitment to improving.
 Because he didn’t change his style, the COO was deemed to have performed poorly.

 Embrace new strategies

 Listen and communicate.
 Most people make one of two key mistakes: failing to gather enough feedback or failing to sufficiently explain their intentions and actions.
-Never assume that you know what others are thinking or that they understand where you are coming from.
+Do not conclude that you know what others are thinking or assume that they understand your intentions.

 Think before you act.
 Inevitably, you will fail — and when you do, avoid reacting immediately.
-It’s not always possible to right the wrong, but it’s almost always possible to make things worse by overreacting in a highly charged situation.
-Take the time to consider several possible interpretations of the event and to imagine various ways you might respond.
+Although it might not be possible to make things right in every situation, it’s always a possibility you can worsen things by pushing the panic button.
+Take a step back to consider how others are interpreting the event and consider different ways you could react.

 Learn a lesson.
 Finally, when failures occur, try to understand why.
 Maybe it’s your fault, maybe it’s someone else’s.
 Maybe it’s no one’s.
-Whichever is the case, create and test hypotheses about why the failure happened to prevent recurrence.
+Whichever is the case, considered the lessons learned in the situation so that you can prevent the failure from recurring.

 After you’ve begun to understand your own tendencies, it’s important to understand the tendencies of others — and encourage them to improve.
 Having insight into others’ reactions to failure can help you provide appropriate and timely feedback that will in turn increase others’ self-awareness and political awareness, ultimately helping them to change their ways.